 Throughout history and all across the world, metals like gold, silver, and other metal leaf varieties have been used to stunning effect in both exterior architecture and interior design.
-It is regularly found gleaming atop the domes of capitol buildings, statues, and other landmarks, and inspires solemnity and awe when incorporated into the paint, trim, furniture, and other decorative elements structures like capitol buildings, churches, theatres, and residences.
+It is regularly found gleaming atop the domes of capitol buildings, statues, and other landmarks, inspiring solemnity and awe when incorporated into the paint, trim, furniture, and other decorative elements of structures like civic buildings, churches, theatres, and residences.

-- The type of metal leaf to be used (whether gold, silver, or something else)
+- The type of metal leaf to be used (gold, silver, etc.)

 - The size, complexity, and scope of the project

-- Required access (for example, whether the surface is located on a wall vs. a ceiling vs. an exterior surface like a dome)
+- Required access (e.g., whether the surface is located on a wall vs. a ceiling vs. an exterior surface, like a dome)